thephpleague/url/dev-master/url/instantiation.md

 # URL Instantiation

-As URLs comes in different shape and forms the library comes with different ways to instantiate its URL object.
+Because URLs come in different forms we used named constructors to offer several ways to instantiate the library objects.

 ## From an URL string

-Using the `createFromUrl` static method you can instantiate a new URL object using a string.
+Using the `createFromUrl` static method you can instantiate a new URL object from a string.

 Internally, the string will be parse using PHP's `parse_url` function.
 So any URL parsed by this function will generate a new `League\Url\Url` object.